 - Stage 2: loans that do not meet the criteria to be individually classified as stage 3 or bad loans, present significant increases in credit risk from initial recognition.
-This category includes those loans that have amounts overdue for more than 30 days, or those loans that have unpaid balances owing for more than 30 days on three occasions in the same financial year, which must remain in this classification, being able to be removed from this stage when, during this period, they have attended without incident to the corresponding quotas.
+This category includes operations that have amounts overdue for more than 30 days, or operations that have unpaid balances owing for more than 30 days on three occasions in the same financial year, which must remain in this classification.

 Loans that have been classified as doubtful and subsequently return to their defaulted position, will remain in this classification for a minimum of 3 months, as well as any refinanced loan classified as stage 2, will remain in this classification for a minimum of 2 years.
-After these deadlines, these loans may be classified in another stage, provided that all stipulated instalments have been paid in a timely manner in said period.
+After these deadlines, these loans may be classified in another stage, provided that all stipulated quotas have been met in a timely manner in said period.